YounesTal1/Aggregate_Signature/README.md

 The parameters of this pairing are given in the file  "a.param"

 The hash function considered for mapping from the message space to the prime field space is the Identity Map.
-The parameter B for the public key can be modified form the file Global.h
+The parameter B for the public key can be modified form the file Param.cpp

 The DPP algorithm used is the one of "https://www.researchgate.net/publication/221425410_Fully_Collusion_Secure_Dynamic_Broadcast_Encryption_with_Constant-Size_Ciphertexts_or_Decryption_Keys"